 For the uninitiated, vibrations – when left unaddressed – cause a lot of damage to products.
 Also, they generate loud noises that are not only comfortable but also potentially dangerous to operators.
 Bushings made from rubber absorb all this noise and vibration.

-Shock mounts or bushings are cushions made of polyurethane, rubber, and metals – and not just rubber.
+Shock mounts or bushings are cushions that contain polyurethane, rubber, and metals – and not just rubber.
 In fact, these cushions are extremely effective in controlling the amount of movement in steering joints and car suspensions to absorb road bumps and diminish vibration and noise.
 The rubber used to make these mounts is vulcanized and bonded.
 Aluminum, stainless steel, and mild steel are the most common metals used in the process.

 Rubber Bushings Are Suitable For All Types of Vehicles